chromaui/chromatic-docs/bitbucket-pipelines.md

   default:
     # Other steps in the pipeline

-      #👇Adds Chromatic as a step in the pipeline
+      # 👇 Adds Chromatic as a step in the pipeline
     - step:
         name: 'Chromatic deployment'
         # Other pipeline configuration
         script:
           - yarn install
-            #👇Runs Chromatic with the flag to prevent pipeline failure
+            # 👇 Runs Chromatic with the flag to prevent pipeline failure
           - yarn chromatic --project-token=$CHROMATIC_PROJECT_TOKEN --exit-zero-on-changes
 ```